dgrisham/wenv/README.rst

 ------------

 The working environment (wenv) framework is a tool for streamlining workflow in the terminal.
-A wenv is associated with a project and defines 1. useful functionality specific to the project, and 2. its wenv definition, which is information that the wenv framework uses to make working on the project easier.
+A wenv is associated with a single project and defines 1. its wenv definition, which the wenv framework uses to make working on the project easier, and 2. useful shell functionality specific to the project.

-The motivation for wenvs will take a bit of explaining.
-I'll start from the beginning.

-Much of the reason I started working on wenvs came from wanting to have predefined tmux layouts.
+My (@dgrisham's) motivation for this project came from a desire to make working in the terminal clean, easy, and fun.
+Zsh and tmux were ubiquitous in my workflow, and over time I started to see potential in those tools that I wanted to take advantage of.
+The wenv framework emerged from this potential.
+The actual conception of this project formed as I tried to solve relatively disparate problems.
+I'll start by describing some of those problems, and how they came together to shape a single solution.

+One of the issues I faced had to do with starting tmux with a given layout.
+Every time I started to work, I'd have to go through the steps of setting up the appropriate layout of panes and opening the relevant programs in those panes.
+This seemed silly, given that I was working in the terminal and should be able to automate such things.
 I saw advice like `this answer on Stack Overflow
 <https://stackoverflow.com/a/5752901/4516052>`_, which recommends running a
 sequence of tmux commands as a function that starts your desired development environment.
 However, as I worked on projects, I found that I'd want different